mvolkmann/blog/src/rust.md

 ```rust
 #[derive(Clone, Copy, Debug)]
 ```

-A `struct` can be empty, containing no fields.
-This is useful for implementing groups of functionality that do not require fields.

 Structs and their fields are accessible by default within the same source file, but they are private by default when defined in a different source file.